The best theme parks in Japan for kids (ranked for 2026)

 🎢 Ready to plan the perfect trip to USJ?
 Check out my Universal Studios Japan Vacation Planning Guide.
 How to Book, Tips, and More!

 Travelling with younger kids or with a mixed age family?
 Don’t worry, Universal Studios Japan has you covered there too.
 The smallest guests can enjoy rides with the Sesame Street characters and Snoopy in Universal Wonderland, whilst the Minion Park offers all the mayhem of life with the minions.
 My boys LOVES this area of the park, so while the rides are suitable for all ages, that means all ages can have fun here too.
+We cover all of this here: Is Universal Studios Japan Worth Visiting in 2026?
+Our Honest Family Review

 Our 10 Tried and Tested Tips For Visiting Universal Studios Japan On A Budget